livenpay/documentation/Liven-FAQ.md

 ## Is LVN a food exclusive currency?
 LVN can be spent at any one of our partnered merchants.
 Although the Liven network consists mainly of food venues, you will see other lifestyle merchants and businesses that accept LVN.
 LVN started with, and is marketed as a food currency, but the LivenPay gateway and ecosystem is open to all kinds of retailers and merchant partners, and as time goes on, wider verticals and selections will be made available.
 You can find the list of all our partnered venues here: [https://www.liven.com.au](https://www.liven.com.au/melbourne/all/)

-## What is ERC-20/ERC-223/What is Ethereum?
+## What is ERC-20/What is Ethereum?
 Ethereum is a smart-contract platform built with blockchain technology.
 Smart contracts on Ethereum can be developed in a programming language called Solidity and used to launch applications and tokens.
 ERC is a token contract which acts as a template for launching tokens on the Ethereum blockchain.
-Liven will be launching LivenCoin (LVN) under the ERC223 token contract.
+Liven will be launching LivenCoin (LVN) under the ERC20 token contract.
 Github -https://www.github.com/livenpay

-# ICO
+# LVN Token Sale

-## What is an ICO?
-ICO stands for Initial Coin Offering and refers to the private and/or public sale of tokens before the currency is minted.
-This is a popular method of fundraising and community building when launching a new cryptocurrency.

-## When is the ICO?
-The LivenCoin (LVN) ICO has been accepting private sale contributions since April 2018 and is moving to launch the previously delayed public sale in October 2018.
-More info about the public sale including the duration of the ICO can be found on the LVN ICO dashboard soon to be accessible at livenpay.io

-## Why the ICO?
-Liven is running an ICO to allow early contributors the early purchase of LVN tokens.
-The ICO is also used to generate non-monetary contributions to the Liven ecosystem.
-See why Liven is launching LivenCoin and using blockchain technology at https://goo.gl/LYAFhf.

-## What are tokens?
-‘Token’ refers to currencies that are launched using an existing blockchain as a foundation.
-Kind of like an arcade machine coin, they are designed to be used primarily within a specific ecosystem, but can freely be used as a currency outside of that ecosystem.
-LVN is a network utility token launched on the Ethereum blockchain.

-## ICO Risks?
-In the Liven whitepaper you will find detailed explanations of the current state of cryptocurrency technology and loyalty systems, **we encourage individual due-diligence and recommend you read the whitepaper in full** (page 38 for Key Risks) (download at livenpay.io).*.*

-## I am not an Australian Citizen can I participate in the ICO?
-Given you pass Liven’s KYC upon applying to contribute to the ICO and your country or state allows you to contribute, you can participate in the ICO regardless of whether you’re an Australian citizen.
-LivenCoin is a network utility token which is the least restricted type of cryptocurrency, however you should check with the regulatory organisation within your country or state before participating in the LVN ICO.

-## What happens to the tokens left unsold?
-Any unsold tokens will be burned, meaning they will be permanently removed from the ecosystem.

-## Is there a minimum investment for the ICO?
-Yes, the minimum investment to participate in the ICO is $50.00 AUD and you will be able to purchase LVN within the Liven app.

-## How will I receive my tokens after I contribute?
-Once LVN tokens are minted and released to the public, you may choose to receive them either in your in-app wallet or your Ethereum address.
+For information and questions around the token sale, please view our [Help-desk](https://help.liven.com.au/buying-lvn-token-sale-dashboard).

 # LVN (Technical)